p-argento/uni/GEO/Geospatial Analytics - Module 1.md

 ![[Pasted image 20250430114147.png|350]]

 ## 3. Spatial Autocorrelation
+> 1. definition of spatial autocorrelation
+> 2. moran's I
+> 3. Geary's C

 Autocorrelations is the correlation between values of the same variable (eg. temperature) measured in different times or places.
+(eg. how much is temperature in one place influenced by temperature around it?)

 We distinguish
 1. different times -> time series -> temporal autocorrelation
 2. different places -> geospatial data -> spatial autocorrelation